porteous89/alisters-regex-tutorial/Develop/gist-template.md

-# Understanding the Regular Expression for Matching an Email Address
+# Understanding the RegEx for Matching an Email Address

 Regular expressions are a powerful tool for pattern matching, searching, filtering, and manipulating text, they are widely used in programming.
 Regular Expressions provide a concise and flexible way to define patterns in strings.
 An email address is a common pattern that can be matched using regular expressions.
 In this tutorial, we will explore the general regex components that are used for matching an email address.